The Basics: Overview

 - How can I help my baby develop speech and language skills?

-- Is it okay for my baby to watch TV?
+- Is it okay for my baby to have screen time?

 - How do I clean my baby's teeth?